marklit/pqview/README.md

 # pqview

 This package reports statistics on the make-up of Parquet files.
+These reports are meant to be human-friendly rather than machine-readable.

 ## Commands Available